Take the quiz

 Aligners or braces

-Sometimes it can be difficult to understand the differences between the different types of orthodontics, so we'll talk you through the main differences between braces and aligners, which, though equally effective, have different characteristics.
+Sometimes it can be difficult to understand the differences between ceramic braces, conventional braces and sets of aligners.
+Let's look at the main differences between braces and aligners, which, though equally effective, have different characteristics.

 What are braces?

-Braces are small metal pieces that are attached to the surface of your teeth with metal wire, which creates a connective arch.
-The arch works by connecting and applying continuous pressure on the dental pieces so that they progressively move the teeth into their correct position.
+1. Braces are small metal pieces that are attached to the surface of your teeth with metal wire.

 What types of braces are there?

-In contrast, clear or invisible aligners - also known as dental or teeth aligners - are removable splints that are placed on top of the teeth and perform the same function as braces: correct dental malpositions by applying pressure.
+Clear or invisible aligners in contrast, are removable splints that are placed on top of the teeth and perform the same function as braces: correct dental malpositions by applying pressure.
+They offer:

 Which is more effective: braces or aligners?